MarcvdSluys/SolTrack-Python/README.md

 A free, fast and simple Python package to compute the position of the Sun, as well as its rise and set times.
-SolTrack was originally written in C/C++ by [Marc van der Sluys](http://marc.vandersluys.nl) of the department of astrophysics of the Radboud University Nijmegen, the Netherlands and the Sustainable energy research group of the HAN University of Applied Sciences in Arnhem, the Netherlands,[^Nikhef] and Paul van Kan of the Sustainable energy research group of the HAN University of Applied Sciences in Arnhem, the Netherlands.
+SolTrack was originally written in C/C++ by [Marc van der Sluys](http://marc.vandersluys.nl) of the department of astrophysics of the Radboud University Nijmegen, the Netherlands and the Sustainable energy research group of the HAN University of Applied Sciences in Arnhem, the Netherlands (now at the Netherlands Institute for Nuclear and High-Energy Physics (Nikhef) and the Institute for Gravitational and Subatomic Physics (GRASP) at Utrecht University in the Netherlands), and Paul van Kan of the Sustainable energy research group of the HAN University of Applied Sciences in Arnhem, the Netherlands.
 The code has now been translated to pure Python and can be used under the conditions of the EUPL 1.2 licence.
-[^Nikhef]: Now at the Netherlands Institute for Nuclear and High-Energy Physics (Nikhef) and the Institute for
-	Gravitational and Subatomic Physics (GRASP) at Utrecht University in the Netherlands.

-SolTrack can perform up to 1.5 million position calculations per second on a single 3.4 GHz core of my laptop,[^C] with an accuracy of 0.0030 ± 0.0016°.
+SolTrack can perform up to 1.5 million position calculations per second on a single 3.4 GHz core of my laptop (the [C version of SolTrack](http://soltrack.sourceforge.net/) is about twice as fast) with an accuracy of 0.0030 ± 0.0016°.
-[^C]: The [C version of SolTrack](http://soltrack.sourceforge.net/) is about twice as fast.

 ## Installation

 This package can be installed using `pip install soltrack`.
-This should automatically install the dependency packages `numpy`, `pandas`, `astroconst` and `astrotool` (if you're not using a Python version older than 3.7, you will need to install `dataclasses` as well) if they haven't been installed already.
+This should automatically install the dependency packages `numpy`, `pandas`, `astroconst` and `astrotool` if they haven't been installed already (if you're not using a Python version older than 3.7, you will need to install `dataclasses` as well).
 If you are installing by hand, ensure that these packages are installed as well.